YuTian8328/CellsWells/README.md

 The pipline consists of:

-- generate networkx graph from raw data
+- generate networkx graphs from raw data
-- generate standard tensor graph for GNN
+- generate standard tensor graphs for GNN
 - customize standard dataset and dataloader for GNN
 - train a GNN model
 - obtain node embeddings